Skedulo/frontend-tech-test/README-nisha.md

 I then used the new components in `QuestionOne` and tested manually to make sure things were in place.
 When linking everything together, I noticed some issues with the `Pick` description of the service.
 As the service didn't filter the data, and we need to display the location plus use the ID, I adjusted the return type of the `IDataService` functions.

 Once satisfied with all of this, I next looked at the submit button.
 I removed it and the ref, and created a function called `onChange` which could be passed to the input.
 At this point, I ran the tests to ensure everything was okay.
-I adjusted the label of my input to match the tests, reran and everything passed :party-parrot.
+I adjusted the label of my input to match the tests, reran and everything passed!

+I then added some styling to the `JobsList` to make each job item clearer and a little prettier.
+I formatted the datetime to strings and separated them into date and time components.

+Future extensions could include

+* better styling
+* animations when list appears/disappears
+* placeholder where jobs list should be to indicate no jobs are available
+* filters